-1. In a large pot, mix milk and sugar.
-Bring to a simmer over medium heat stirring occasionally until sugar dissolves.
+- In a large pot, mix the milk with the sugar.
+Bring to a simmer over medium heat stirring occasionally until the sugar dissolves.

-2. Add vanilla extract and baking soda, lower heat to low and simmer uncovered for about 1½-2 hours or until you reach a brown, caramel color and it has reduced to about one cup.
+- Add the vanilla extract and the baking soda.
+Lower heat to low and simmer uncovered for about 1½-2 hours or until you reach a rich brown, caramel color and it has reduced to about one cup (236 ml).
 Stir occasionally and remove the extra foam that forms on top.

-3. Strain any clumps by using a fine mesh strainer and store in the refrigerator in an airtight container for up to one month.
+- Strain any clumps with the help of a strainer.
+You can store it in the refrigerator in an airtight container for up to one month.